Funding Opportunities

 Types of projects funded: WCRRI funds projects that restore Pacific Coast lands and waters, with an emphasis on local job creation.

-Example projects: Fry Creek Restoration and Flood Reduction (City of Aberdeen), Moon Island Road Project (City of Hoquiam), Grayland Acquisition Project (Ducks Unlimited), Goldinov-Wilson Creek restoration (Wahkiakum Conservation District), Quinault Nearshore Habitat Restoration (Quinault Indian Nation)
+Example projects: Fry Creek Restoration and Flood Reduction (City of Aberdeen), Moon Island Road Project (City of Hoquiam), Grayland Acquisition Project (Ducks Unlimited), Goldinov-Wilson Creek restoration (Wahkiakum Conservation District), Quinault Nearshore Habitat Restoration (Quinault Indian Nation).
+See project examples on WCRRI’s Projects page.

 Washington Sea Grant